Southwestern US reservoir to release above-average amount

-The federal government plans to release an above-average amount of water from a major reservoir in the Southwestern U.S. this year, but it’s less than many hoped.
+The federal government said Monday it plans to release an above-average amount of water from a major reservoir in the Southwestern U.S. this year, but it’s less than many hoped after a healthy snow season across much of the West.

-The Bureau of Reclamation said Monday it will release 9 million acre-feet from Lake Powell.
-The water will flow down the Colorado River into Lake Mead, which supplies Arizona, California and Nevada.
+The Bureau of Reclamation, which manages dams and reservoirs on the Colorado River, said it will release 9 million acre-feet (11 billion cubic meters) from Lake Powell, sending it down the Colorado to into Lake Mead, where it will be tapped by Arizona, California and Nevada.

-Last month, the agency projected it could release 11.1 million acre-feet, but a dry March reduced the amount of snow in the mountains that feed the river.
+Last month, the agency projected it could release 11.1 million acre-feet (13.7 billion cubic meters) from Lake Powell, but a dry early March reduced the amount of snow in the mountains that feed the river.

-On average, Lake Powell releases 8.7 million acre-feet annually.
-An acre-foot can supply two typical homes for a year.

 Most Read Stories

-Note: This story has been corrected to show the average annual release from Lake Powell is 8.7 million acre-feet, not 8.23 million.